ga4gh/vrs/docs/source/terms_and_model.rst

 **Computational Definition**

-A position of a contiguous segment of a biological sequence.
+The position of a contiguous segment of a biological sequence.

 **Implementation Guidance**

 * Location refers to a position.
-Although it MAY imply a sequence, the two concepts are not interchangeable, especially when the location is non-specific (e.g., a range) or symbolic (a gene).
+Although it MAY imply a sequence, the two concepts are not interchangeable, especially when the location is non-specific (e.g., specified by a :ref:`NestedInterval`).

 .. _ChromosomeLocation: